Caldarie/flutter_tflite_audio/README.md

 # flutter_tflite_audio

 This plugin allows you to use tflite to make audio/speech classifications.
 Can now support ios and android.
+The plugin can do the follow tasks:

+1. Accept custom models and labels.
+2. Run a stream and collect inference results over time
+3. Can run the model multiple times, depending on the user's specifications
+4. Can manually close the inference and/or recording at the user's discretion.

 If there are any problems with the plugin, please do not hesistate to create an issue or request features on github.

 ![](audio_recognition_example.jpg)

-## Limitations of this plugin and roadmap
+## Limitations of this plugin

-1. Can only use decoded wave for the tensor input.
-Will add an ability to use mfcc in the future.
-2. Can only run the model once after recording.
-Will add a feature to run the model multiple times or indefintely the user's specification.
-3. Fixed tensor input and output shape.
-Perhaps will add a feature where this can be shaped.
+1. This plugin relies on the use of taking in raw audio values as a tensor input.
+It's assumed that your model already uses mfcc.
+[For more information](https://www.tensorflow.org/api_docs/python/tf/raw_ops/Mfcc?hl=ja)
+2. Can only accept two tensor inputs. float32[16000,1] for raw audio data and int32[1] as the sample rate
+3. Can only accept monochannel.
+Not stereo.

 ## How to add tflite_audio as a dependency:
 1. Add `tflite_audio` as a [dependency in your pubspec.yaml file]